2022-2023 ʻŌlelo Hawaiʻi History Day Theme Resources

-We would like to thank Dr. Kerri A. Inglis and Bruce Torres Fischer, or the University of Hawaiʻi, Hilo, for their video on ʻŌlelo Hawaiʻi research resources!
+We would like to thank Dr. Kerri A. Inglis and Bruce Torres Fischer, of the University of Hawaiʻi, Hilo, for their video on ʻŌlelo Hawaiʻi research resources!
 Thank you for your hard work.

 NHIL librarian Annemarie Paikai created this beautiful and moving research guide, special for Hawaiʻi History Day.
 This guide and workbook opens paths to true treasures and rich archives of newspapers, maps, recordings of kūpuna, photographs, genealogies, moʻolelo, and more.